shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 - `RandomVerticalFlip` (Randomly vertically flip the image)
 - `ColorJitter` (Randomly adjust the brightness, contrast, saturation and hue of the image)

-Note, all images also underwent normalisation (All pixel values where normalised to take values between 0 and 1 and approximately follow the standard normal distribution) [[6](#References)].
+Note, all images (Train, Validation and Test) also underwent normalisation [[6](#References)].

 ### Triplet Data Generation
-Before the data can be used in the Siamese Network each of the dataset must be arranged into triplets (this is due to the unique `TripletLoss` function we use). `dataset.py` implements the `TripletDataGenerator` class that generates triplets (anchor, positive, negative) for Siamese network training.
+Before the data can be used to train the Siamese Network - it must be arranged into triplets (this is due to the unique `TripletLoss` function we use). `dataset.py` implements the `TripletDataGenerator` class that generates triplets (anchor, positive, negative) for Siamese network training.
 Each triplet consists of two images from the same class (anchor and positive) and one from the opposite class (negative).
+Note - this only needs to be done for the training data - testing and validation data can just use the anchor (positive and negative have no use) when preforming predictions.

 > ### How to use dataset.py
 > - The full data set (images and labels) and be accessed via the `get_isic2020_data()` function in `dataset.py`
-> - The train (with oversampling), validation, test split triplet data loaders (datasets have been grouped into triplets) (with augmentation applied) can be accessed accessed via the `get_isic2020_data_loaders()` function in `dataset.py`
+> - The train (with oversampling, augmentation and triplets formed), validation and test data loaders can be accessed accessed via the `get_isic2020_data_loaders()` function in `dataset.py`

 ## Siamese Network Details